hartwigmedical/scripts/peach/README.md

 It imports haplotypes and related variants from a curated JSON file, reports the presence of these variants in a germline VCF, and infers the simplest combination of haplotypes that explains the presence of these variants.

-It creates two output files:
+The two main output files are:
 * A file that contains the determined genotype of the sample for each gene in the JSON, expressed in terms of haplotypes.
-* A file that contains all of the variants from the JSON file and their respective calls and filters.
+* A file that contains calls for all of the positions of variants in the JSON file, including annotation and filters wrt both v37 and v38 reference genomes.

 ## Contents